SveltePress/sveltepress/README.md

 You can manually follow these steps to construct your own project

-- Create a sveltekit project by using `npm create svelte@latest my-app`.
-Or you can follow the [Creating a project - SvelteKit](https://kit.svelte.dev/docs/creating-a-project)
+- Create a vite project
 - `npm install @svelte-press/vite`
 - Add sveltepress vite plugin in your vite.config.(js|ts)
 ```js